quicwg/multipath/draft-ietf-quic-multipath.md

 # New Frames {#frames}

-All the new frames MUST only be sent in 1-RTT packet.
+All frames defined in this document MUST only be sent in 1-RTT packets.

 If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.